 Since the world is yet to see a better, delightful, and humane way than recognition to healthify workplace relationships, it can seriously become the key magnet that attracts the best talent from the local and international market.

 6. An organic rise in employee advocacy

 Employees who aren’t recognized enough find it challenging to comprehend and narrate what makes their organization mention-worthy.
-The consistent ignorance of their hard work might make them believe that favoritism is rampant and fairness doesn’t exist.
+The consistent ignorance of their hard work might make them believe that favouritism is rampant and fairness doesn’t exist.